leonp/leonp.github.io/blog/web/_posts/2017-08-22-modular-css-vs-semantic-class-names-an-example.md

 Now, we can achieve the same effect with our modular system (with `<p class="f4 ma0 b pl4 bl b--purple bw3">`, for example) and make our styles a lot easier to update and control.

-If you compare the two semantic classes, you'll see they share several properties:
+Bu then compare the two semantic classes -- you'll see they share several properties:

 <div class="bg-black light-green ph2 ph3-ns pt2 pt3-ns">